 Mushrooms can be killed using several homemade remedies such as soap and water, bleach, baking soda, or vinegar.
 Full mixing instructions are below.

 Killing Mushrooms With Soap And Water

 You can kill mushroom root mass by injecting a mixture of soap and water into the ground around the mushrooms.
 Mix 1 tbsp of soap with 1 gallon of water.
-Poke holes in the soil with a screw driver or similar.
+Poke holes in the soil with a screwdriver or similar.
 Pour the mixture into the holes.

 Killing Mushrooms With Bleach

 You can kill surface mushrooms and their spores with a 1:1 mixture of water and bleach.
 This will not penetrate mulch or soil to kill underground mushroom mycelia/roots.
-Personally you are safer and better off using the vinegar method below to kill mushrooms as bleach can harm other things in your yard.
+You are safer and better off using the vinegar method below to kill mushrooms as bleach can harm other things in your yard.

 Killing Mushrooms With Baking Soda